owasp-modsecurity/ModSecurity/README.md

 ### Unix (Linux, MacOS, FreeBSD, …)

 On unix the project uses autotools to help the compilation process.
-Please note that if you work with `git`, do not forget to initialize submodules and update them.
-Here is a brief howto:
+Please note that if you are working with `git`, don't forget to initialize and update the submodules.
+Here's a quick how-to:
 ```shell
 $ git clone https://github.com/owasp-modsecurity/ModSecurity ModSecurity
 $ cd ModSecurity